 Cornulețe Fragede

-If you grew up in a Romanian household, the smell of these baking means it's a holiday, a Sunday, or Grandma is visiting.
-These aren't the heavy, bread-like imposters lurking in corner bakeries.
-Authentic cornulețe fragede are defined by their name—fragede means tender, short, and flaky.
-They shatter on the bite and melt on the tongue.
-The secret is unapologetic and twofold: high-quality pork lard for a flakiness butter can't touch, and a splash of vinegar to chemically inhibit the gluten.
-Filled with magiun de prune—a dark, sugar-free plum butter—they represent the uncompromising, authentic tastes of an old-world childhood.
-The mandatory resting period makes them perfect for the modern schedule: mix the dough on a Tuesday, leave it in the fridge, and roll them out Wednesday night.
+If you grew up in a Romanian household, the smell of these baking means it's a holiday, a Sunday, or your grandmother is visiting.
+The undisputed kings of the cookie platter, real cornulețe fragede are defined by their name—fragede means impossibly tender.
+The secret is two-fold: high-quality pork lard for a flakiness butter can’t touch, and a splash of vinegar to kill the gluten.
+They shatter when you bite them, then instantly melt on your tongue.
+The dough needs a long rest in the fridge, making it the ultimate weeknight hack: mix it on a Tuesday, roll and bake on a Wednesday.

 Ingredients